microsoft/CodeXGLUE/README.md

 ## Defect Detection (Daya)
-The task is to detect whether a code is xxx or not.
-The data comes from ...
+The task is to detect whether a source code is an insecure code that may attack software systems, such as resource leaks, use-after-free vulnerabilities and DoS attack.
+We follow the original training/dev/testing split of efects4J `\cite{}` dataset.

 ## Cloze Test (junjie)